Andy-Chand/Flight-Computer/README.md

 ***Legacy Code***: No longer maintained and server connections removed for security reasons.

-Run FlightComputer.exe to see a running overhead sample without the SQL database and stored procedures.
+Run FlightComputer.exe to see the professors given running sample without the SQL database and stored procedures.

 This program is about taking data from an existing database (DB_Airports) and using the stored procedures to pull all airports.